SewoongLee/top-afa-sae/README.md

-This repository has the reproducible code for the experiments in the paper "Evaluating and Designing Sparse Autoencoders by Approximating Quasi-Orthogonality".
+# Evaluating and Designing Sparse Autoencoders by Approximating Quasi-Orthogonality

 ## ZF Plots and Violin Plots